opensafely/documentation/docs/codelist-intro.md

 We built a system for building, reviewing and maintaining codelists at [OpenCodelists](https://www.opencodelists.org/).
 We've made an introductory video to help explain OpenCodelists in more detail.
-Codelists that are hosted on this website can be used directly in the Study Definition.
-This means there is no need to download or alter these codelists in the study definition, and they can be reused.
+Codelists that are hosted on this website can be used directly in the Dataset Definition.
+This means there is no need to download or alter these codelists in the dataset definition, and they can be reused.

 <div class="video-wrapper">